usaid-cs/yesterday-i-learned/random.md

 1. "Lean" software development [doesn't actually ask for two-week sprints.](https://zwischenzugs.com/2017/10/15/my-20-year-experience-of-software-development-methodologies/) Scrum does that.
 1. Gas is cheaper at night.
 1. A "roach" is a marijuana joint.
 A "roach clip" helps you grab onto the joint so it doesn't burn your finger, and can sometimes look like [a key](https://cdn.shopify.com/s/files/1/1591/0715/products/1024-roach-clip-brass-key21281867.jpg?v=1479696562) so the police doesn't find it.
-1. Some drugs tell you not to lie down for 10 minutes after taking it.
 1. Pennsylvania ("Penn's Forrest") is named after William Penn, so it must have two Ns.
 1. Flappy bird creator pulled the app off the stores because he ["cannot take this anymore"](https://www.theverge.com/2014/2/8/5393208/flappy-bird-creator-says-hes-pulling-the-game-offline-tomorrow).
 1. Intel CPUs made since 2008 have a [management engine](https://en.m.wikipedia.org/wiki/Intel_Management_Engine) running as a supervisor of your actual operating system, which has ring -3 equivalent of access *and* bugs and backdoors for the NSA: " Intel has confirmed the ME contains a switch to enable government authorities such as the NSA to make the ME go into High-Assurance Platform (HAP) mode after boot."